jooby-dev/jooby-docs/docs/analog/types.md

 | `0х86`            | `100000`       | `100`         |

-## string
+## String

-bytes array of uint8 code points that range in value from `0` through `255`.
+Bytes array of uint8 code points that range in value from `0` through `255`.
 Each code point, or character code, represents a single character.

 ### Format